Healthdirect Free Australian health advice you can count on.

 • hoarse voice, wheezing or difficulty talking

 If you are allergic to seafood, symptoms usually appear within minutes, but some people (especially those with an allergy to oysters, abalone, squid or prawns) may not experience symptoms until hours later.
-This sometimes happens after exercise.
+This reaction sometimes happens after exercise.

-Diagnosing seafood allergy
+How is seafood allergy diagnosed?

 Seafood allergies are complex.
 Even among fish, there are different groups of fish, and if you are allergic to one group of fish, you may be able to safely eat fish from other groups.